buchsbau13/IPPR-GettingSmart/MongoBackupRestore/README.txt

 python .\MongoHadoopTransfer.py
 (The script fetches all collections of the configured MongoDB database and converts them to the Hadoop column-oriented format.
-The resulting files will be created as '<ENTITY_ID>-<ENTITY_TYPE>-hadoop.json' in the folder 'HadoopFiles')
+The resulting output will be appended to the corresponding files on the configured Hadoop server)